Actors' Fidelity League: 1919 Strike

 As the PMA still refused to negotiate, Equity moved ahead with a limited strike, initially targeting a revival of Chu Chin Chow, then in rehearsals at the Century Theatre on July 29, 1919.
 It had a temporary failure when three of the four leads kept rehearsing, with Marjorie Wood resigning from Equity as well.
-However, the London-born Ritchie Ling honored the call out.
+However, the London-born Richie Ling honored the call out.
 He, along with three supporting actresses who walked out the second day, became Equity's first Gold Star members.
 At a mass meeting on August 1, 1919, the membership of Equity voted to authorize their leadership to make agreements with the stagehands and musicians' unions for joint action against the PMA.

 The situation came to a boil on August 7, when a general meeting of over 1,000 Equity members voted to strike.
 That night twelve theatres were closed due to the walkout, and within two days the number had more than doubled.
 The following day Equity and AFL officials met with officers of the stagehands and musicians to discuss coordinating their activities.

 The strike spread to Chicago on August 12, 1919, the same day as Equity sponsored the formation of the Chorus Equity Association, which joined the actors on strike.
 Theatres were not the only businesses impacted.
 The Daily News reported that "some of the loveliest girls of the theatre" flooded into Wall Street on August 12 to promote the strike: "Young brokers were unable to get their minds back to business after the visit and the market sagged."